nats-io/jparse/README.md

 Boon does too many things that no one uses.
 It was due for a complete redesign.
 It also uses Unsafe which you can't do in later version of Java.

-JParse is mostly done and is only 4,100 lines long vs. 90,000 LoC of Boon.
+JParse is feature complete now done and is only 4,570 lines long vs. 90,000 LoC of Boon.
-Jackson core is 55,000 LOC and there are other libs needed for various data types and mappings.
+Jackson core is 55,000 LOC and there are other libs needed for various data types and mappings if you use Jackson.

 ## What is JParse?